Indian reservation: Environmental issues

 Communities living on Native reservations are also disproportionately affected by environmental hazards.
 Due to them being deemed as "undesirable", lands on and near reservations are often used by the U.S. government and private industries as areas for environmentally hazardous activities.
 These activities include uranium mining, nuclear waste disposal, and military testing.
 Due to this, many reservation communities have been subjected to adverse health issues.
 Specifically, according to scholar Traci Lynn Voyles, the Navajo Nation has been affected for decades by uranium mining and nuclear waste dumping: "Radiation-related diseases are now endemic to many parts of the Navajo Nation, claiming the health and lives of former miners to be sure but also those of Navajos who would never see the inside of a mine.
 Diné children have a rate of testicular and ovarian cancer fifteen times the national average, and a fatal neurological disease called Navajo neuropathy has been closely linked to ingesting uranium-contaminated water during pregnancy".Other reservation communities have been subjected to instances like this as well.
 According to scholar Winona LaDuke, the Paiute- Shoshone community was deliberately exposed to radiation throughout the latter half of the 20th century:"In 1951 the Atomic Energy Commission set up the Nevada Test Site within Western Shoshone territory as a proving grounds for nuclear weapons.
 Between 1951 and 1992, the U.S. and UK exploded 1,054 nuclear devices above and below ground [...]
 According to Sanchez, the Atomic Energy Commission would deliberately wait for clouds to blow north before conducting tests, so that the fallout would avoid any heavily populated areas such as Las Vegas and Los Angeles.
 This meant that the Shoshones would get a larger dose."Many Indigenous communities have also been subjected to the degradation of sacred lands in favor of resource extraction.
 Around 79 percent of the lithium deposits on U.S. soil are within 35 miles of Indian reservations.
 Thacker Pass is home to both one of the largest lithium deposits in the world and home to a sacred burial site of multiple tribes including the Pitt River and Paiute.
-The mining company, Lithium Nevada, was recently granted permission to mine the area by the Bureau of Land Management.
+In 2021, the mining company Lithium Nevada was granted permission to mine the area by the Bureau of Land Management.
 Tribal members argue that these permits were unlawfully issued, and that "the BLM notified only three of Nevada's 27 tribes about the mine".